jrtrzeciak/pokerTable/README.md

 Poker Table Light Controller
 Justin Trzeciak 2012

+The code controls digitially addressable RGB LEDs through a web interface using an Arduino microcontroller.

 A LICENSE file is included with the documentation.
 My intention is that anyone can use this code for their own use.
 However, the code should always remain free for others to use, share, and change.